 He received his B.Tech.
 (1990) in Mechanical Engineering from the Indian Institute of Technology, Madras.
 He obtained his M.S.
 (1993) and Ph.D.
 (1998) in Mechanical Engineering from The University of Texas at Austin.
 Subsequently, he completed a post-doctoral fellowship there during 1999-2000.

-His current research interests cover a broad variety of interdisciplinary topics under the overall framework of advanced manufacturing and materials processing, computational design, and materials science.
-In all his research endeavors and collaborations, he strives to integrate these three elements together to achieve new fundamental scientific insights, to produce groundbreaking, high-impact results, and to create innovative and disruptive manufacturing technologies.
+His research program covers a broad variety of interdisciplinary topics under the overall framework of Additive Manufacturing advanced through a synergistic combination of computational design methods, manufacturing and materials processing technologies, and materials science.
+In all his research endeavors and collaborations, he strives to integrate these three elements together to achieve new fundamental scientific insights, to produce groundbreaking, high-impact results, and to create innovative and disruptive additive manufacturing technologies.
 Overall, these research efforts are directed towards applications in the Aerospace, Healthcare, Energy, and Nanotechnology sectors.